mario-asenjo/mariioaseenjo.github.io/HackTheBox/Unicode.md

 >
 > ![](/Images/Unicode/hackmediaCookie.png)
 >
-> This is out cookie, whick translated into readable json is....
+> This is our cookie, which translated into readable json is....
 >
 > ![](/Images/Unicode/jwtDefaultCookie.png)
 >